w3geo/vue-place-search/README.md

   import { useMap } from './composables/useMap.js';

   const map = useMap();

   const { result } = usePlaceSearch(map);

-  watch(result, (value) => {
+  watch(result, value => {
     console.log(value);
   });
 </script>
 ```

-With this, the map view will automatically be centered on the result geometry.
+With this, the map view will automatically be centered on the result geometry, and the bounding box of the selected search result will be displayed on the map, if available.

 ## Developing